 3. Refresh individual objectives

 It’s easy for people to lose sight of exactly what it is they personally need to achieve after a long break.
 Try to make time to sit down with people individually to either remind them of their core objectives or, if appropriate, to set new ones.
+The best HR software, like Cezanne HR, can provide an overview of goals and objectives to help keep track.

 Make sure people understand how their role fits into the bigger picture and seek their input on how best they think they can achieve the goals that have been set.
 If people have been part of the discussion, they are much more likely to commit to any action that’s been agreed.